Constitution and Bylaws

 Section 1: Eligibility

 All GCB members shall have the right and privilege to vote and to speak on the floor.
-Any GCB member desiring to serve on local, state and national committees, or to serve as a representative on the local, state and/or national Boards and/or hold office on the local, state and national level cannot be a current member of any part of an organization of the blind whose philosophies, policies, and practices conflict with those of the Georgia Council of the Blind or the American Council of the Blind.
+Any GCB member desiring to serve on local, state and national committees, or to serve as a representative on local, state and/or national Boards and/or hold office on the local, state and national level, cannot be a current member of any part of an organization of the blind whose philosophies, policies, and practices conflict with those of the Georgia Council of the Blind or the American Council of the Blind.
+Section 3: Removal

 Article IV: Local Chapters

-A. Any organized group, consisting of five (5) or more people desiring to form a local chapter of GCB, shall furnish to the president, treasurer and secretary of GCB a copy of its Constitution and a list of the names, addresses (including e-mail addresses when applicable) and telephone numbers of its members and officers.
+A. Any organized group, consisting of five (5) or more people desiring to form a local chapter of GCB, shall furnish to the president, treasurer and secretary of GCB a copy of its Constitution and a list of the names, addresses, telephone numbers, preferred formats, and email addresses of its members and officers.
 A majority of its members must be legally blind.
-The chapter may be approved by the GCB Board of Directors or by GCB in convention assembled.
+The chapter may be approved by the GCB Board of Directors or by GCB in conference and convention assembled.
 Upon payment of dues to the GCB treasurer, and upon approval, the GCB secretary shall issue to the newly formed chapter a certificate of affiliation.
 Continued chapter status is based on a minimum of five (5) members.

-B. On or before November 15 of each calendar year, the local chapter treasurer shall collect chapter dues, and by December 15, a membership list prepared together by both the local treasurer and secretary, shall be sent to the GCB treasurer along with the payment for dues, and with a copy of that membership list sent to the GCB secretary,.
-The membership list shall include names, addresses, preferred format of each member, whether member is legally blind or fully sighted, and the designated officers and directors.
+B. On or before October 15 of each calendar year, the local chapter treasurer shall collect chapter dues, and by November 15, a membership list, prepared together by both the chapter treasurer and secretary, shall be sent to the GCB treasurer along with the payment of dues.
+A copy of that membership list should also be sent to both the GCB secretary and the editor of _The _GCB _Digest.
+The membership list shall include names, addresses, telephone numbers, email addresses, preferred format of each member, whether member is legally blind or fully sighted, and the designated officers and directors of that local chapter.

-C. Throughout the year, as soon as new members join and/or as changes of addresses occur, it shall be the responsibility of the local secretaries to furnish the updates to both the GCB treasurer and secretary.
-The local treasurers shall be responsible for giving the checks for new dues to the local secretaries to be included in the mailings to the GCB treasurer. the chapter's Constitution and Bylaws shall be furnished to the GCB president if amended during that calendar year.
+C. Throughout the year, as soon as new members join or as changes of address occur, it shall be the responsibility of the local secretary to furnish the updates to both the GCB treasurer and secretary.
+The local treasurer shall be responsible for giving the checks for new dues to the local secretary to be included in the mailing to the GCB treasurer.
+The chapter's Constitution and Bylaws shall be furnished to the GCB president if amended during that calendar year.

-D. The presidents and vice-presidents of all local chapters shall be legally blind, and at least a majority of the local chapter’s members must be legally blind.
-The president of GCB shall be an ex-officio member of each chapter.
+D. The presidents and vice-presidents of all local chapters shall be legally blind, and at least a majority of the local chapters' members must be legally blind.
+The president of GCB shall be a member of each chapter.

-E. Each local chapter is expected to participate in fundraisers of GCB and to support the programs of the organization, such as, scholarship, braille instructional outreach program, Kroger Card, car fund, Youth Awareness Program, etc. If a chapter desires to hold a fundraiser and wishes to use the state organization’s tax number, the following responsibilities must be fulfilled:
+E. Each local chapter is expected to participate in fundraisers of GCB and to support the programs of the organization, such as scholarship, braille instructional outreach, vehicle donation program, and Youth Awareness Program.

-2. The chapter members must agree, in writing, to pay to the state organization a minimum of 25% of the profits from that fundraiser, to be paid no later than one (1) month after the fundraiser has been completed.
+3. The chapter members must agree, in writing, to pay to the state organization a minimum of 25% of the profits from that fundraiser, to be paid no later than six (6) months after the fundraiser has been completed.

-4. In the event all of these procedures are not followed, the chapter shall not be allowed to apply again for use of the GCB tax number.
+5. In the event all of these procedures are not followed, the chapter in violation shall not be allowed to apply again for use of the GCB tax number for one (1) year.

 Article V: Officers, Directors and Appointees